optimus1010t/networks_lab_2024/A3/docs/to_do.md

+to-do:
+    look at multiline output from the server case-insensitive
+    add conditions to check if there is < and > such that not get stuck in a forever loop

 queries:
-    HELO, MAIL, RCPT DATA, QUIT protocol info does the server check for mailboxes of recievers and senders; checking domain what is <CR><LF> and how are lines getting terminated how do we get to know that the entire thing is recieved like what is the EOF?
+    HELO, MAIL, RCPT, DATA, QUIT protocol info does the server check for mailboxes of recievers and senders; checking domain

-    what should be the buffer/packet size over tcp -- keeping it to be 100

 smtpsmail.c
     implementing timeouts

 mailclinet.c
-    send port number through cmd arg

 popserver.c

+how do we get to know that the entire thing is recieved like what is the EOF? -- \r\n what should be the buffer/packet size over tcp -- 4000, added other constraints too